agettig/trends-clubhub/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [trends-clubhub.vercel.app] with your browser to see the result.

 # clubhub